Paula Downes in her film adaptation of Andrew Downes' Song Cycle, Old Love's Domain

 Paula Downes has performed individual movements on 2 occasions in St Saviour's Church, Hagley, Worcestesrshire: the Benedictus and Agnus Dei from the work in July 2010, and the Sanctus and Benedictus at the Christening of her daughter, Emilia Grace Trippett, the composer's granddaughter, on 10th May 2015.

-Paula Downes also performed the Kyrie from the Mass outside the BBC Headquarters in London, as part of a concert for Extinction Rebellion, in December 2018
+Paula Downes also performed the Kyrie from the Mass outside the BBC Headquarters in London, as part of a concert to raise awareness of global warming, in December 2018

 On Sunday January 15th 2023, following the passing away of Andrew Downes (on January 2nd 2023), the Sacred Mass was performed in the Eucharist service at St George's Church, Edgbaston, Birmingham, by Zoe Challenor.